kschuler/guide/guidelines/coding-and-transcribing.md

 ##### What if the data sheet does not match the transcription?

 > The data-sheet is considered to be the most accurate record of the trial.
 When there is a conflict, go with what is written on the data-sheet.
+Make a note of the conflict in the `notes` column.

 ##### What if